 Battle: The Greatest Actor

-“For my own part, looking out upon the future, I do not view the process with any misgivings.
+The British Empire and the United States will have to be somewhat mixed up together in some of their affairs for mutual and general advantage.
+For my own part, looking out upon the future, I do not view the process with any misgivings.
 I could not stop it if I wished; no one can stop it.
 Like the Mississippi, it just keeps rolling along.
 Let it roll.
-Let it roll on full flood, inexorable, irresistible, benignant, to broader lands and better days.”
+Let it roll on full flood, inexorable, irresistible, benignant, to broader lands and better days.